Wednesday, July 4, 2415 | Sunset Valley, Valverde

 She placed the phone back on its cradle, and let her cheeks fill with air before blowing it out in frustration.
 “You’d think he didn’t want the error corrected.”

 “Problem with the Stamford case?”
-Ashley inquired.
+Kass inquired.

 “Just that the clerk left off an extra zero to the dollar amount that Mrs. Stamford is suing for…probably an innocent error.
 I just spent forty-five minutes trying to get through to the judge for a three minute conversation to amend the paperwork,” Jennifer explained and shook her head.